-Rush Limbaugh and the final hour of broadcast excellence today.
+Rush Limbaugh and the final hour of Broadcast Excellence today.

-So whatever you uh call if you get if you get through, you get on, whatever you want to talk about is fair game.
+So whatever you call, if you get through, you get on.

-Normally we only talk about things that interest me, but I've broomed that today as we are instituting Friday rules.
+Normally, we only talk about things that interest me, but I've broomed that today as we are instituting Friday rules.

 Telephone number 800-282-2882.